Sexual Health Education

 If your district would like to request a training, please contact Laurie Dils.

-The following training events are sponsored by OSPI partners and are listed here as resources only.
+Some of the following training events are sponsored by OSPI partners and are listed here as resources only.
 OSPI does not have control over the content of these training events.

 Spark*Ed: Online training and professional development program, "designed to ignite excellence in sex education."
 Self-paced, six training modules, free through December.
 Register via PDenroller and through Spark*Ed.

-Two modules available right now:
+Modules available now: